dapr/docs/howto/setup-pub-sub-message-broker/setup-azure-eventhubs.md

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here](../../concepts/secrets/README.md)

+## Create consumer groups for each subscriber

+For every Dapr app that wants to subscribe to events, create an Event Hubs consumer group with the name of the `dapr id`.
+For example, a Dapr app running on Kubernetes with `dapr.io/id: "myapp"` will need an Event Hubs consumer group named `myapp`.

 ## Apply the configuration

 ### In Kubernetes